kienmarkdo/Job-Market-Trends-Analysis/README.md

     - `docker system prune -a` to delete all *stopped* images and containers

 ### Populate Database
-Now that the database instance is up and the schema is created, it needs to be populated with data as well as measurements.
+Now that the database instance and the schema are created, the db needs to be populated
 - `python db/db.py` populates all tables with data, including measurements

 <!-- ## Docker containers